Premier Division

 After suffering a heavy opening day defeat at the hands of Purton Kingsdown Reserves, Malmesbury Victoria Development bounced back in style on Wednesday night scoring four unanswered goals against a Bishops Cannings side who had finished just below the promotion positions last season.
 This was Bishops Cannings first game of the season having been the side without a game on Saturday in a 15-team division.
 On target for Malmesbury in the 4-0 win were Lewis King, Samuel Jenner, Mani Roper and a second of the season from Joe Liddington.

 Pewsey Vale Development are under new management this season with Tom Taylor taking over in the summer and he has assembled a much stronger squad for the coming season.
 After their narrow opening day defeat at the hands of Great Western they played host to Marlborough Town on Wednesday night, in what the locals have dubbed the “Pewmar” derby.
 Marlborough came into the game on the back of an impressive 6-0 opening day win over Westbury United Reserves on Saturday and were looking to make it two wins in two.
-Come the end of the evening local bragging rights belonged to Pewsey as two goals from Callum Jones and one from Ryan Lees gave Pewsey a 3-0 win over their near neighbours to register Pewsey’s first points of the season.
+Come the end of the evening though local bragging rights belonged to Pewsey, as two goals from Callum Jones and one from Ryan Lees gave Pewsey a 3-0 win over their near neighbours to register Pewsey’s first points of the season.

 8 August 2025